hoho/grunt-conkitty/README.md

 ```

-## Exclude concat.js from the commons file
+## Exclude concat.js from the common

 By default [concat.js](https://github.com/hoho/concat.js) is built in the
-commons file.
-You can exclude concat.js from the commons file:
+common.
+You can exclude concat.js from the common:

 ```js
 conkitty: {